findmypast/usher/README.md

 Errors in this task won't mark it as failed.
 This is mainly useful for tasks like sequence where execution stops if a task fails.
 Takes one value, `true` if errors should be ignored, `false` if not (which is the same as the option not being present at all).

+#### Task Cleanup

+If any of the commands in an Usher task chain fails then Usher will attempt to execute a task named `catch`.
+Use this to clean up any resouces that may be in an inconsistent state.
+You can override the name of the catch task by passing `catch_task={task_name}` on the Usher command line.

+Similary, a task called `finally` will be called after the Usher task has completed (even after `catch` has completed).
+Again, you can override this task name by supplying `finally_task={task_name}` on the command line.

 #### Default tasks

 These tasks are always available without having to be imported.
 Think of them as usher's standard library.